medieval music notation

 Course Description

-The fourteenth century witnessed a growing interest in measuring things; this went hand in hand, for example, with the invention of the mechanical clock and the consequent installation of many public clocks in cities all over Europe, but also with notable advances in the study of astronomy, mathematics and computus.
-Johannes de Muris, himself a proficient astronomer and mathematician, devised a new system of music notation based on a new arrangement of note values and interrelationships.
-Although he took the traditional notational figures developed in the late-13th and early-14th centuries, his system finally allowed (he claims) to notate anything that can be sung.
+The fourteenth century saw a growing interest in measurement, reflected in advances in astronomy, mathematics, and computus.
+Johannes de Muris, himself an accomplished astronomer and mathematician, devised a new system of musical notation based on a reorganization of note values and their interrelationships.
+While drawing on the traditional notational figures developed in the late thirteenth and early fourteenth centuries, his system (he claimed) finally made it possible to notate anything that could be sung.

-This system, traditionally considered to be the classical form of 14th-century notation and used in the works by Guillaume de Machaut among others, is the focus of this course, though other related forms of notation such as that used in the well-known Roman de Fauvel, Marchettus of Padua’s ‘Italian’ notation, and the late developments of the so-called Ars subtilior will also be studied.
+This notational system—traditionally regarded as the classical form of fourteenth-century notation and used in the works of Guillaume de Machaut, among others—will be the focus of the course.
+Related forms of notation, such as those found in the Roman de Fauvel, Marchettus of Padua’s so-called “Italian” notation, and the late developments of the Ars subtilior, will also be examined.

 In this course, students will: